re-belli/Red-Team/README.md

     <td>WMI</td>
     <td>
       <a href="https://github.com/XiaoliChan/wmiexec-Pro/tree/main" target="_blank">wmiexec-Pro GitHub</a>
-      - WMI Event Subscriptions and `Win32_Process` are heavily monitored by CrowdStrike.
+      - WMI Event Subscriptions and `Win32_Process` are heavily monitored by Falcon.
 This technique doesn't rely on `Win32_Process`.
-I will update in the future if it bypasses CrowdStrike.
+I will update in the future if it bypasses Falcon.
     </td>
   </tr>
   <tr>